 Example: 94 - 3

 This is the most common score format.
-The first number is the whole number or integer score the shooter received.
-The second number, after the dash, is the number of inner tens the shooter received.
+The first number is the whole number or integer score the athlete received.
+The second number, after the dash, is the number of inner tens the athlete received.

-The first number reported is the shooter's integer score.
+The first number reported is the athlete's integer score.
 This is the official score.
-The number in the parenthesis is the decimal score of the shot, unofficial, and used only as a reference by the shooter.
+The number in the parenthesis is the decimal score of the shot, unofficial, and used only as a reference by the athlete.
 An asterisk indicates the shot was scored as an inner ten.
 A caret symbol after the score indicates the shot was manually modified by the statistical officer.

 Similar to normal Integer scoring, the first number represents the integer score, this remains the official score.
 The decimal value in parenthesis is obfuscated.
 This is to help prevent athletes and coaches who try to use this information in deciding whether or not to protest the shot value, a practice that is considered unsportsmanlike.